Examination Process

 8. Pass-Out Eligibility

-A student is deemed to have completed the requirements for graduation when:
+A student is eligible for graduation if:

-• All courses prescribed for the program are cleared.
+• All prescribed program courses are cleared.

 9. Classification of Graduation Certificates